Jim McIngvale: Political donations and positions

-McIngvale has been described as an "ultra-Republican."
-He has primarily donated to Republican candidates for office including Donald Trump, Ted Cruz, Lauren Boebert and Madison Cawthorn.
+McIngvale has primarily donated to Republican candidates for office including Donald Trump, Ted Cruz, Lauren Boebert and Madison Cawthorn.

 In 2010, McIngvale supported the Tea Party movement.
 He funded full-page ads for the Tea Party that appeared in the Houston Chronicle.
 He was a guest speaker along with many local conservative radio hosts for The North Houston Tea Party Patriots at Sam Houston Race Park.

 During the 2015 Houston mayor's race, McIngvale endorsed conservative candidate Bill King over Sylvester Turner.
 Turner won the election.

 In 2018, McIngvale endorsed the reelection of Republican U.S. Representative John Culberson and appeared in commercials supporting the congressman.
 Culberson lost the election to Lizzie Fletcher.
-In February 2020, after endorsing Bill King for mayor in 2015, McIngvale endorsed the reelection of Democrat mayor, Sylvester Turner.
+In February 2020, after endorsing Bill King for mayor in 2015, McIngvale endorsed the reelection of Democratic mayor Sylvester Turner.
 During the 2022 Texas Attorney General election, McIngvale backed unsuccessful challenger George P. Bush against incumbent Ken Paxton.

 Governor Greg Abbott named McIngvale to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" amid the COVID-19 pandemic in April 2020.

 After Joe Biden was declared the winner of the 2020 presidential election, McIngvale did not issue payouts to customers, who correctly predicted that Biden would win.
 Speculation emerged that McIngvale had concerns about voter fraud in the 2020 election.
 However, in January 2021, two months after the election, McIngvale sent out checks to those who predicted Biden would win.
 He said the delay was due to the fact he believed the results of the election could change, but conceded those odds were always "very small."